Menu

 Chapter Four - The Seventh Damning Letter

 Before I disclose below, my alleged telephone call to the arbitrator's wife at 2 am one morning was nothing but total fabrication so that my complaints to the Institute of Arbitrators Australia would not investigate my claims against Dr Hughes (the arbitrator to my arbitration).
 It is quite possible that neither Dr Hughes nor John Pinnock (the administrator to my arbitration) wanted the two December 1995 letters my accountant Derek Ryan wrote to Senator Richard Alston and Mr Pinnock discovered (re to Chapter 2 - Inaccurate and Incomplete).
-Had Laurie James, President of the Institute of Arbitrators Australia (AAT) seen these two letters, they might have shown more truth to my claims raised with the AAT than just my claims.
+Had Laurie James, President of the Institute of Arbitrators Australia (AAT), seen these two letters, they might have shown more truth to my claims raised with the AAT than just my claims.
 Reading those two letters, dated 6 December and 20 December 1995, shows Dr Hughes did have questions about his allowing only part of the financial findings on my claim to be valued rather than the whole claim.

 On 27 February 1996, John Pinnock wrote to Laurie James (see point 4 above), attacking my credibility.
 The TIO deliberately misinformed Mr James that I had telephoned the arbitrator’s wife at 2 am one morning:

 “Mr Smith has admitted to me in writing that last year he rang Dr Hughes’ home phone number (apparently in the middle of the night, at approximately 2.00am) and spoke to Dr Hughes’ wife, impersonating a member of the Resource Unit.”
-(See page 3, Arbitrator File No /49)
+(File 209AS-CAV Exhibit 181 to 233)

 Who advised the TIO that I telephoned at approximately 2 am?
 The telephone account for the evening in question (also in Arbitrator File No /49) confirms I called at 8.02 pm.
-It is terrible to see the lies told regarding the actual time I made this telephone call, but it is perhaps even worse to discover that my reason for making that call was concealed from Mr James.
+It is terrible to see the lies told regarding the time I made this telephone call, but it is perhaps even worse to discover that my reason for calling was concealed from Mr James.
 I phoned the arbitrator to alert him I had, that day – 28 November 1995 – received vital arbitration documents that I should have received during my arbitration, and these documents definitively proved Telstra's TF200 EXICOM arbitration defence report was manufactured to pervert the course of justice.

 It was exciting to read that Telstra staff proved beer could not have stayed wet and sticky for 14 days – the time between the TF200 EXICOM leaving my premises and arriving at their laboratory.
 It was already evening, but I rang the arbitrator's home number in the heat of the moment.
 His wife answered and told me he was overseas and not due home for some days.